 However, there are still other factors at play that affect your electrolyte levels which cannot be covered by a quiz, for example:

 - Dietary intake of electrolytes while not fasting

 Use your quiz result as the starting point and tweak it up or down depending on how you feel.

 Tailoring the dosage further based on how you feel

 You feel any symptoms of electrolyte deficiency such as fatigue, dizziness, headaches, muscle cramps and heart palpitations.

 You feel any symptoms of electrolyte overdose such as bloating, swollen fingers or ankles, nausea and diarrhea.

 SPREAD OUT the dosage if:

 You experience digestive upset such as stomach pain, nausea and diarrhea.
-Split 1 scoop into 2x servings of 0.5 scoop or use more water (750ml instead of 500ml).
+Split one serving into multiple smaller ones, or use more water (750ml instead of 500ml).
 If your digestive upset symptoms persist, stop taking the product and let us know.